adedirankehindey/UELonline_shopper_intentions_R2109D12691611/README.md

-# Enhancing Customer Satisfaction and Reducing System Failures in E-Companies by Using Integrated Digital Platforms to Improve Operational Performance.
+# Predictive Revenue Modeling and Performance Optimization in an e-Company with Digital Integration Facing Operational Issues.